What’s the best marketing tool for local service businesses?

 In order to compete well in your local area, you need to regularly update your GMB.
 That said, depending on your industry and how strong the competition may be, the amount of time you need to invest will greatly vary.

 Power washing companies in most US cities will likely have a very competitive market.
-In order to rank an up and coming pressure wash business we’d suggest you make absolute certain to get a review from every client you do work for during the first three months of operations.
+In order to rank an up-and-coming pressure wash business, we’d suggest you make absolutely certain to get a review from every client you do work for during the first three months of operations.
 You should also be taking at least six photos at every job and uploading them to your GMB daily.

 Google Business Posts

 Much like how important fresh content is on a blog, fresh content on your GMB can quickly help companies rise the ranks.